0libre/ScreenshotService/README.md

 * You'll also have to provide the `.env` file with credentials to this account to allow the `aws cli` to to upload the service to your account.

 ### Deployment
-Edit the resulting `.env.` file with your details and the run the following command to deploy the app to Amazon Web Service.
+Edit the `.envExample` file with your details, save as `.env` and the run the following command to deploy the app to Amazon Web Service.
 ```shell
 make deploy_fullstack
 ```